felubra/nuxt-xram-memory/README.md

 # xRAM-Memory's website

-This is the website of xRAM-Memory project, a search engine and archive of news about political subjects.
+This is the website (frontend) of xRAM-Memory project, a search engine and archive of news about political subjects.

 ## Data entities